 Natural colored fillings and restorations: We use long lasting, tooth-colored materials in lieu of highly visible metal alloys.

-Sedation: This is a comforting option we offer to children undergoing dental procedures, which may include oral sedation, nitrous oxide or in-office anesthesia.
+Sedation: This is a comforting option we offer to children undergoing dental procedures, which may include oral sedation, laughing gas or in-office anesthesia.
 Our doctors will help you understand if these options will benefit your child.

 Orthodontics: You’ll have peace of mind knowing your child’s dental and orthodontic needs are closely monitored.